Nikki Nitz, CPA, CMA, Owner of Simmons Northwest and Simmons Midwest

 You have been in business for a few years.
 You work way more hours than you want, missing out on family and life activities, yet you are not providing the finances or the lifestyle for your family you had envisioned when you became a practice owner.
 This is really stuck in your craw.
 You are not bringing home the bacon.
 Why isn’t your vet practice performing well this year?

 #1 – You Focused on Revenue Versus Profit

 Most business coaches and consultants will focus on helping you grow your revenue.
 While this is excellent advice, I’m here to tell you it may not be the best advice.

-Growing revenues in your practice is simple.
+Growing revenue in your practice is simple.
 There are only two ways.
 Either you increase your number of transactions or you increase your average transaction amount.
 Your door swings open more or your clients spend more each time they come to visit you.
 That’s it!
 Only two ways!
 Simple.
-It may not be easy but it is simple.
+It may not be easy, but it is simple.